 Charge all your devices from a single mains power outlet with this super-fast multi-port USB charger.
 With Quick Charge 3.0 support it's a great fit for flagship phones.

-The Tronsmart U5PTA is the latest in a series of Quick Charge 3.0 devices we've tested.
-Quick Charge 3.0 is the latest revision to Qualcomm's fast-charging technology, and it can charge compatible devices up to four times faster than a conventional charger.
+The Tronsmart U5PTA is one of several Quick Charge 3.0 devices we've tested.
+Quick Charge 3.0 is a recent revision to Qualcomm's fast-charging technology (now up to QC4), and it can charge compatible devices up to four times faster than a conventional charger.
 It's backward-compatible with Quick Charge 1.0 (up to 40 percent faster than a standard charge) and Quick Charge 2.0 (up to 75 percent faster charging), which will be handy if you aren't eligible for a phone upgrade just yet.